shibatch/grantback/v0.4/VOD_REACTION_LICENSE.md

 5\.
 Reservation of Rights and Third-Party Content in Original VODs

 All rights in the VODs not expressly granted by the Licensor in this license are hereby reserved by the Licensor.
 To the best of the Licensor's knowledge, the original content created by the Licensor within the VODs does not infringe upon the copyrights of third parties.
 This license grants rights only to such original content created by the Licensor.
-This license does not grant the Licensee any rights to use third-party copyrighted content that may be incidentally included in the VODs (e.g., in-game music, other's video clips, copyrighted music played during the stream).
+This license does not grant the Licensee any rights to use third-party copyrighted content that may be incidentally included in the VODs (e.g., in-game music, other's video or audio clips, copyrighted music played during the stream).
 If the Licensee chooses to Reuse portions of the VODs that include such third-party content, the Licensee is solely responsible for determining if its use is permissible (e.g., under fair use doctrines or other exceptions) and for obtaining any necessary permissions from the respective rights holders of that third-party content.
 The Licensor makes no further warranties and assumes no liability regarding the clearance or suitability of any third-party content within the VODs for the Licensee's Reuse.

 6\.
 Warranty Disclaimer